How to Get Rid of Bloating in 10 Steps (Plus Bonus Options)

 Stomach bloating is so common these days that it’s been called an “epidemic.”
 If you frequently deal with distention, digestive discomfort and a bloated stomach, you probably want to know how to get rid of bloating and often ask: Why do I feel bloated all the time?

-With most people’s poor diets, high levels of stress, need for daily medications and exposure to various pollutants, it’s no wonder they suffer some sort of bloating more days than not.
+With a large number of people’s poor diets, high levels of stress, need for daily medications and exposure to various pollutants, it’s no wonder they suffer some sort of bloating more days than not.

 What is stomach bloating a sign of?
 Can it point to an underlying health condition?